Skills Development

 Prerequisite: None

-Duration: 24 Weeks
+Duration: 22-24 Weeks

-“Enjoyed working together with my partner in observing, reporting on behavior of Kidzilla games through developing testcases, finding issues and passing suggestions for enhancements.
+“Enjoyed working together with my partner in observing, reporting on behavior of Kidzilla games through developing test cases, finding issues and passing suggestions for enhancements.
 Also appreciate how the Mentors gave me time to reply in chat box and how they responded to me.” – Student

-Software Testing Level 2 (Sep – May)
+Software Testing Level 2

 Prerequisite: Software Testing Level 1

-Duration: 24 Weeks
+Duration: 22-24 Weeks

 Software Testing Level 2 is part of our continuous curriculum plan.
 Building on the introductory concepts in the level 1 class, Software Testing Level 2 will have students writing their own test plan documentation and test cases.
 Furthermore, this multi-part course will also cover test automation, exposure to bug tracking tools, and shell scripting.
 Students will have an engaging experience as they will work with a real time product in a hands-on manner.
 We aim for students to be proficient in the industry testing standards by the end of this course.